 Final Plans?

 After more than a week of back and forth, we have settled on what I sincerely hope is a final floor plan for the River House.
 Changes to this version were the result of moving the main hallway from the left of the stairs to the right.
 The office now gets a window with a long view of the river, access to the rest of the house is from the foyer rather than the living area, the mudroom gets a window, and we pick up a cleaning supply closet.
-The trade-off is that the laundry is now smaller and will require a stacked set of machines rather than side by side.
+The trade-off is that the laundry is now smaller and will require a stacked set of machines rather than side-by-side.
 Because the stairs moved, changes rippled to the second floor and basement.
 In both cases, this resulted in improvements to the layout.
 The woodshop and photo studio are now 600 sqft each.

 Amputee soccer world cup qualifiers are scheduled for March and will be held in Mexico.
 Today, the roster for the national team that will represent the United States was posted and Nicolai will be among its members.
 He is tentatively set to play center midfield.
 I will be traveling to Mexico for the tournament and there is a good chance Jeanine will be joining me.